Razchek/Unispect/README.md

 ### Current Limitations & Thoughts
   - Currently only tested on Unity 2018 and Unity 2019 builds.
 When I push the Assembly Export feature, I will also convert the static structures used to read all of the remote information into dynamic structures and allow the offsets to be customized with a JSON file.
 This will allow Unispect to target a broader spectrum of Unity versions.
+  - Currently only games using mono bleeding edge (mono-2.0-bdwgc) are supported.
+Standard mono is in the scope of this project and will be looked at in the near future.
   - Only works with Unity Scripting Backend: Mono.
 IL2CPP may be supported in the future.
   - Only works with x64 systems and software.
 I might (unlikely) add support for x32 in the future.
   - Static, constant and enum values are not shown.
 Still figuring those out.